These quick Sugar Free Pickled Peppers and Onions are perfect for tacos, sandwiches, or whatever you like!

 Even though I like spicy foods, the habaneros were way too hot for me.
 So that they don't go to waste, I like to put them in my drinking water.
 It soothes my sore throat that I have had since allergy season started.

-Pickled peppers make a great addition to tacos, which I used them in.
+Quick pickled peppers make a great addition to tacos, which I used them in.
 I will be posting that recipe in the next week or two.
-They also work well in sandwiches like a Vegan Bánh Mì Hot Dog, or topped on a Loaded Sweet Potato, or Loaded Vegan Nachos.
+They also work well in sandwiches like a Spicy Tofu Bánh Mì or topped on Loaded Vegan Nachos.

 Sugar Free Pickled Peppers and Onions